OlivierBeq/jCompoundMapper_pywrapper/README.md

 - ***njobs  : int***
   Maximum number of simultaneous processes.
 - ***chunksize  : int***
-  Maximum number of molecules each process is charged of.
+  Maximum number of molecules each process is in charge of.